Hakall/incident-tracking-tool/README.md

 * Search and autocomplete emails in [EmailsInput](./client/components/EmailsInput.tsx)
 * Default date to Today in date input
 * Design Dockerfiles for production mode
+* More description in Readme and more comments in code